onja-org/w2_js_foundations/03_data_types_operators.md

 ## Part 2: A Taste of JavaScript's Power (20 minutes)

 Beyond the basic types, JavaScript has more powerful ways to organize data.
-You'll learn these in detail later, but let's get a preview:
+You'll learn these in detail later, but let's get a preview (try all of this in the REPL):

 ### Arrays: Lists of Things